AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 \* Licenses must be from Enterprise licenses under _the Enterprise account model_.

-Consumer image subscriptions (subscription plans available at: <https://stock.adobe.com/plans> and https://stock.adobe.com/teams) **cannot be used** for print on demand. .
+Consumer image subscriptions (subscription plans available at: <https://stock.adobe.com/plans> and https://stock.adobe.com/teams) **cannot be used** for print on demand, nor can "unlimited" Stock subscriptions included in Creative Cloud Pro/Plus agreements.

 <a id="what-type-of-assets-can-i-access-by-using-adobe-stock-api-for-print-on-demand"></a>